apache/druid/docs/tutorials/index.md

 If you completed [Tutorial: Loading stream data from Kafka](./tutorial-kafka.md) and wish to reset the cluster state, you should additionally clear out any Kafka state.

-Shut down the Kafka broker with CTRL-C before stopping Zookeeper and the Druid services, and then delete the Kafka log directory at `/tmp/kafka-logs`:
+Shut down the Kafka broker with CTRL-C before stopping ZooKeeper and the Druid services, and then delete the Kafka log directory at `/tmp/kafka-logs`:

 ```bash
 rm -rf /tmp/kafka-logs